maiadx/TDE-Classifier-Continued/README.md

 ## Methodology
 1. Feature Extraction Strategy

-We employ a feature-based classification approach rather than operating on raw flux points.
+We use feature-based classification approach rather than operating on the raw provided data.
 Because LSST light curves are sparse and irregularly sampled, we first model every object using a 2-Dimensional Gaussian Process (GP).
-This GP allows us to interpolate the light curve in both time and wavelength, providing a continuous representation of the event.
+This GP allows us to interpolate the light curve in both time and wavelength, providing a rich representation that is more effective for model learning.

 From this GP model, we extract features across three domains:

-    Temporal Morphology: We calculate rise time, fade time, and Full-Width Half-Max (FWHM) to characterize the explosion's geometry, specifically targeting the "fast rise, slow decay" asymmetry typical of TDEs.
+    Temporal Morphology: We calculate rise time, fade time, and Full-Width Half-Max (FWHM) to characterize the event's geometry, specifically targeting the "fast rise, slow decay"
+    which seems typical of TDEs.

-    Astrophysical Physics: We fit the light curve residuals against known physical models, including the standard TDE power-law decay (L∝t−5/3) and the "fireball" rise model (L∝t2).
+    Physics: We fit the light curve residuals against known physical models, the standard TDE power-law decay (L∝t−5/3) and the "fireball" rise model (L∝t2).
     The quality of these fits (Chi-Squared error) serves as a primary discriminator.

-    Thermodynamics & Color: Based on recent literature (Bhardwaj et al., 2025), we extract pre-peak and post-peak color gradients.
-Unlike supernovae which cool rapidly (redden), TDEs typically maintain stable, hot (blue) blackbody temperatures.
+    Thermodynamics & Color: We extract pre-peak and post-peak* color gradients.
+    Unlike supernovae which cool rapidly (redden), TDEs typically maintain stable, hot blackbody temperatures.
 We quantify this using g−r color stability and the "Blue Energy Fraction" (ratio of UV/Blue flux to total flux).

+*(Bhardwaj et al., 2025)

 ## Machine Learning Architecture